 The owner or agent applying for the following types of county approvals must conduct one public informational session within the community plan area prior to obtaining a finding of sufficiency.

-about this project, or to learn how you can become involved, please contact the project managers:
+about this project, or to learn how you can become involved, please contact the project manager:

 Sharon Jenkins-Owen, AICP, Principal Planner